adyan1025/adyan1025/README.md

 # 💫 About Me:
 Hi!
 My name is Adyan Chowdhury.
 I am a Bengali American who is currently studying Computer Science at Temple University's College of Science and Technology.
-I was born in Philly and grew up in the Upper Merion Township with both my parents coming from Bangladesh.
-I grew up in a Muslim household alongside my older sister.
-One of my pastimes would be playing videogames!
-I grew up in the generation revolving the likes of Minecraft and such.
-However, my favorite game would have to be "UnderTale".
-This game in particular inspired me to become a programmer.
-Another hobby I have would be creative writing!
-I have written numerous works in my free time —including poems, stories, and other works of fiction.
-To that end, I have a future aspiration that would involve combining my creating writing prowess with programming.
-Hopefully I am able to see that through!

 ## 🌐 Socials: